vikasrajput/vikasrajput.github.io/_posts/2026-4-11-resilience_playbook.md

 title: Cloud Infrastructure Resilience Playbook
 ---

-# Azure IaaS + PaaS: Zero to Resilient

-## How This Plan Is Structured
+Its not often we get greenfield to apply ALZ and WAF pillars from ground up.
+Resiliency remains a recurring and thematic ask.
+So am documenting the most foundational (IaaS + PaaS) solution and sharing the playbook of taking that workload from zero to best in class resilient posture.

 This playbook is tailored for Azure IaaS-heavy environments (VMs, VNets, Load Balancer, VMSS, containers on VMs) with selective PaaS adoption for data and messaging (Azure SQL / PostgreSQL Flexible Server, Service Bus, Redis, Storage).
 It is organised into five phases.
 Each phase defines scope, actions, Azure mechanisms, cost posture, and exit criteria.
 Sequence is intentional: observe first, then remove critical failure points, then harden data and delivery, then scale demand handling, then institutionalise resilience.

 ### Guiding constraints throughout:
 * Retain IaaS compute (VMs / VMSS) and PaaS data services as the primary tier